-Few artefacts remaining from William’s time could be identified and I put this down to the almost constant human occupation of this site since he operated.
+Few artefacts remaining from William’s time could be identified and I put this down to the almost constant human occupation of this site since he was there.
 Some items have been provisionally identified as possible mining machinery parts of his period are shown below.

 The original track still passes by the shaft and the description by a newspaper correspondent in 1883, click on the hyperlink to see an extract, still applies today as one approaches the mine from the east walking down that same track.
-It is likely that William was the proprietor of the mine when this newspaper article was written but it is also likely he was preparing to divest himself of his interest in this mine as he is also recorded as being back in Castlemaine in 1883 and didn’t come back to Cloncurry to wind up his business there until 1885.
-He then went on to the further gold field of Croydon, to the north, following that Rush to begin anew.
+William was the proprietor of the mine described when this newspaper article was written.
+But it is also likely he was preparing to divest himself of his interest in this mine, as the article suggests by the use of ‘tribute’ labour.
+He was back in Castlemaine in 1883 and didn’t come back to Cloncurry to wind up his Gilded Rose interests until 1885.
+He then went on to the further bourgeoning gold field of Croydon, to the north, to follow that Rush to begin anew.
 He seems to have possessed boundless energy and enterprise, somewhat inadequate words to describe one who had began to become a mining legend of his day perhaps.

 |Specimen Hill Mine|

 |William's Patent 1873|